-Passive stack is a non-mechanical approach to ventilation, which has two main types based on either convection or wind pressure.
+Passive stack is a non-mechanical approach to ventilation, which is based on two main types: convection or wind pressure.

 The first uses the principle of convection, or air buoyancy, where the warm, rising, air currents allow the movement of air out of the dwelling at high level and fresh air enters through trickle vents and air bricks, or purpose made air inlet ducts.
 These ducts are located in various locations around the dwelling, or in the passive ventilation unit.
 The air can be warm due to occupancy, with ducts often installed in chimney stacks, or it can also be designed into a vaulted area with lots of glazing to allow the sun to warm the space, causing the convection.

 The second relies on wind pressure.
 Prevailing wind creates a positive pressure on the windward side of the building and a negative pressure is created on the leeward side of the building as the wind moves away from it.
 The combination of the positive and negative air creates an air flow through the home as it pushes from one side and pulls from the other.
 In leaky homes this effect takes away the warmth in the home very rapidly, but if designed properly it can provide a very good ventilation solution.